 Keeping it simple, let’s go through the steps and see how we can set perfect curd in winters too

 1.Use a casserole for setting curd.
 A casserole is an insulated container which retains the heat.
 For better results, wash the casserole with hot water before setting curd in it.

 2. Smoothen the starter/culture (a portion of old set curd) and put it in the casserole.
 Add lukewarm milk on this starter.
 Mix nicely with a spoon.

 Normally you need 1 to 2 teaspoon of starter (old curd) for 500 ml milk.

-You can also use curd water, water left after making hung curd, as starter.
+You can also use whey, that is, curd water, water left after making hung curd, as starter.